Microstock photography: History

-The pioneer of microstock photography was Bruce Livingstone, who created iStockphoto, originally a free stock photo site that quickly became an industry phenomenon.
+The pioneer of microstock photography was Bruce Livingstone, who created iStockphoto (later renamed iStock), originally a free stock photo site that quickly became an industry phenomenon.
 Livingstone sold iStockphoto to Getty Images in February 2006 for US$50 million.
 Many other sites sprang up in the years after iStockphoto's inception.
-Some of the larger ones are Alamy, Bigstock, Fotolia, Depositphotos, 123rf, Featurepics, Picxy, Pond5, Can Stock Photo, Dreamstime and Shutterstock.

 After a few years of initial growth, the microstock industry began a period of mergers and acquisitions.
 The acquisition of iStockphoto by Getty Images in 2006 was followed by acquisition of StockXpert by Jupiterimages during 2006.
-Consequently, Jupiterimages, a wholly owned subsidiary of Jupitermedia, was bought by Getty Images in 2009 for $96 million in cash and resulted in the closure of StockXpert in 2010 because it was perceived to be non-strategic for Getty compared to iStockphoto.
+Subsequently, Jupiterimages, a wholly owned subsidiary of Jupitermedia, was bought by Getty Images in 2009 for $96 million in cash and resulted in the closure of StockXpert in 2010 because it was perceived to be non-strategic for Getty Imagesa compared to iStockphoto.
 After the sale, Jupitermedia changed its name to WebMediaBrands.
 BigStockPhoto was purchased by Shutterstock in 2009.

 Starting from limited RF license, all agencies added various Extended Licenses; sites based on a "pay-per-download" principle introduced subscription and vice versa.
 Shutterstock, which was the only 100% subscription-based microstock agency, introduced a pay-per-download scheme and later acquired BigStockPhoto to extend their presence in pay-per-download niche.
 Newcomer Cutcaster.com extended the pricing model by introducing a model where contributors could set their start price or could choose to use a pricing algorithm and they allowed a buyer to pay the price shown or bid on the content and name their price.
 Microstock prices were significantly adjusted several times by the respective agencies in the last three years across multiple sites.
 Many microstock agencies started to sell video in addition to static pictures, and some started to sell sound clips.

-2011 marked the first signs of microstock photographers becoming a field of professionals.
-Photographers with large, market-relevant, or high-quality portfolios now often collaborate with each other and negotiate with less-established agencies for better commissions or search positioning, and the increasing popularity among photographers of photography portfolio management solutions to increase their throughput and improve metadata quality to better align with principles of SEO in image search algorithms.

 In 2012, Shutterstock became the first microstock agency to complete an initial public offering.
 The agency now trades on the New York Stock Exchange under the ticker SSTK.

 In December 2014 Adobe acquired Fotolia for US$800 million in cash.